FAQS - Frequently Asked Questions

 For private apartments only:

-- Some private apartment owner’s request a second deposit amount of 50% of the balance within 48hours of the first deposit payment.
-All our private apartments specify such terms should they apply.
+- Some private apartment owner’s request an additional deposit amount of 50% of the balance within 48hours of the the booking payment.
+All our private apartments specify in the details such terms should they apply.

 - Some private apartment owners request final balance paid 30 days prior to arrival.
-All our private homes specify such terms before booking, should they apply.
+All our private homes specify in the details such terms before booking, should they apply.

 - For Last Minute Bookings (within 14-30 days) 100% of payment is due.
 All our private apartments specify such terms, before booking, should they apply.

-Deposit varies between 10-50% of the total cost of your stay.
+Booking fee varies between 10-30% of the total cost of your stay.
 The amount depends on the home chosen and that individual home owners request.
 The amount is shown at the time of booking before check out with the balance due on arrival.

 Do I have to pay a security deposit?
 How much is it?
 How do I pay?